-In 1907, while working at the patent office, Einstein conceived what he called “the greatest thought of my life”: the equivalence principle.
-It says that the two situations below are locally identical:
+In 1907, while working at the patent office, Einstein had what he later called “the happiest thought of my life”: the equivalence principle.
+In simple terms, the principle says that the following two situations are locally indistinguishable:

 Let us examine gravity through the lens of the equivalence principle.
-Newton’s law gives gravitational acceleration as
+Newton’s law gives the gravitational acceleration as

-Gravitational acceleration g | 9.8 m/s2 |
+| Gravitational acceleration g | 9.8 m/s2 |

-Gravitational constant G | 6.7×10−11 m3/s2 kg |
+| Gravitational constant G | 6.7×10−11 m3/s2 kg |

-Earth’s mass M | 6.0×1024 kg |
+| Earth’s mass M | 6.0×1024 kg |

-Earth’s radius R | 6 400 km |
+| Earth’s radius R | 6,400 km |

 Multiplying both sides by 4πR2 gives

-The next figure illustrates spacetime curvature.
+The next figure illustrates the curvature of spacetime.

-Here Gμν is a geometric quantity and Tμν a matter quantity, showing that matter tells spacetime how to curve.
-Einstein wrote in his 1936 essay “Physics and Reality”:
+Here, Gμν is a geometric quantity, while Tμν represents matter and energy.
+In this sense, matter tells spacetime how to curve.
+In his 1936 essay “Physics and Reality,” Einstein wrote:

 [General Relativity] is sufficient — as far as we know — for the representation of experiences of celestial mechanics.
 But it is similar to a building, one wing of which is made of fine marble (left side of the equation), but the other wing of which is built of low-grade wood (right side of equation).
 The phenomenological representation of matter is, in fact, only a crude substitute for a representation which would do justice to all known properties of matter.